-Assessing the terms of the contractual arrangement Joint operation Joint venture The terms of The contractual The contractual the contractual arrangement provides arrangement provides arrangement the parties to the joint arrangement with rights to the assets, and obligations for the liabilities, relating to the arrangement. arrangement with rights to the net assets
+Assessing the terms of the contractual arrangement Joint operation Joint venture The terms of The contractual The contractual the contractual arrangement provides arrangement provides arrangement the parties to the joint arrangement with rights the parties to the joint arrangement with to the assets, and obligations for the liabilities, relating to the arrangement. rights to the net assets of the arrangement (ie it is the separate vehicle, not the parties, that has rights to the assets, and obligations for the liabilities, relating to the arrangement).

-Assessing the terms of the contractual arrangement Joint operation Joint venture Rights to assets The contractual arrangement establishes that the parties to the joint arrangement share all interests (eg rights, title or ownership) in the assets relating to the arrangement in a specified proportion (eg in proportion to the parties' ownership interest in the arrangement or in proportion to the activity carried out through the arrangement that is directly attributed to them).
+Continued Assessing the terms of the contractual arrangement Joint operation Joint venture Rights to assets The contractual arrangement establishes that the parties to the joint arrangement share all interests (eg rights, title or ownership) in the assets relating to the arrangement in a specified proportion (eg in proportion to the parties' ownership interest in the arrangement or in proportion to the activity carried out through the arrangement that is directly attributed to them).
 The contractual arrangement establishes that the assets brought into the arrangement or subsequently acquired by the joint arrangement are the arrangement's assets.
 The parties have no interests (ie no rights, title or ownership) in the assets of the arrangement.
 Obligations for liabilities The contractual arrangement establishes that the parties to the joint arrangement share all liabilities, obligations, costs and expenses in a specified proportion (eg in proportion to the parties' ownership interest in the arrangement or in proportion to the activity carried out through the arrangement that is directly attributed to them).
 The contractual arrangement establishes that the joint arrangement is liable for the debts and obligations of the arrangement.
 The contractual arrangement establishes that the parties to the joint arrangement are liable to the arrangement only to the extent of their respective investments in the arrangement or to their respective obligations to contribute any unpaid or additional capital to the